Flexible varieties and automorphism groups: Some applications

 \subsection{Unirationality, flexibility, and triviality of the Makar-Limanov invariant}

 Recall \cite{Fre} that the {\em Makar-Limanov invariant} $\ML(X)$ of an affine variety $X$ is the intersection of the kernels of all locally nilpotent derivations on $X$.
-In other words $\ML(X)$ is the subalgebra of the algebra $\cO(X)$ consisting of all regular $\SAut(X)$-invariants.
-Similarly \cite{Lie1} the {\em field Makar-Limanov invariant} $\FML(X)$ is defined as the subfield of $\kk(X)$ of all rational $\SAut(X)$-invariants.
-If it is trivial i.e., if $\FML(X)=\kk$ then so is $\ML(X)$, while the converse is not true in general, see Example \ref{rm1}(1) below.
-The next proposition confirms, in particular, Conjecture 5.3 in \cite{Lie}.
+In other words $\ML(X)$ is the subalgebra of the algebra $\cO(X)$ consisting of all $\SAut(X)$-invariants.
+Similarly \cite{Lie1} the {\em field Makar-Limanov invariant} $\FML(X)$ is defined as the subfield of $\cM er(X)$ which consists of all rational $\SAut(X)$-invariants.
+If it is trivial i.e., if $\FML(X)=\kk$ then so is $\ML(X)$, while the converse is not true in general, see Example \ref{rm1}(2) below.
+The next proposition confirms, in particular, Conjecture 5.3 in \cite{Lie1} (cf.\ also \cite{Po2}).

-\bprop An affine variety $X$ possesses a flexible point if and only if the group $\SAut(X)$ acts on $X$ with an open orbit, if and only if the field Makar-Limanov invariant $\FML(X)$ is trivial.
+\bprop An irreducible affine variety $X$ possesses a flexible point if and only if the group $\SAut(X)$ acts on $X$ with an open orbit, if and only if the field Makar-Limanov invariant $\FML(X)$ is trivial.
 In the latter case $X$ is unirational. \eprop